University Catalog 2024-2025

 Prerequisite(s): ECON 1010 or 1030.

-An introduction to the economic theory of how and why people make decisions that have consequences for the natural environment and the availability of renewable and nonrenewable natural resources.
-Analysis will include valuation of pollution damages and controls, the use of environmental valuations to determine optimal rates of extraction and utilization of natural resources.
-The course will apply analytical results to current environmental and natural resources issues.
-Prerequisite(s): ECON 1010 or 1030.
+An introduction to economic theory and evidence of how and why people make decisions that have consequences for the natural environment and the availability of renewable and nonrenewable resources.
+The course will address current environmental challenges, including decarbonization, greenhouse gas emissions, energy transition, and climate change.
+The course will also introduce economic tools for understanding optimal policies to address these challenges, including valuation of pollution damages and regulations, and analysis of optimal rates of extraction and utilization of natural resources.

 Prerequisite(s): ECON 1010 or 1030.